The only AI report you’ll need — download now 🤖

 • Time tracking.
 Time tracking, on the other hand, is a system designed to give visibility into how time is spent during work hours.
 It helps teams work smarter, make informed decisions, and better allocate resources.

-If managers use time tracking to monitor every move, it becomes micromanagement.
-But if it’s used transparently, with a clear purpose and mutual understanding, it can drive growth and accountability.
+When time tracking is used to monitor every click or punish inefficiencies, it becomes micromanagement.
+But when used transparently, with a clear purpose and mutual understanding, it can drive growth and accountability.

 Here’s a quick distinction between micromanagement and time tracking: